 Certificates of Concentration

-The College offers five Certificates of Concentration that permit a student to focus in a particular field of interest.
+The College offers six Certificates of Concentration that permit a student to focus in a particular field of interest.
 They are:

 Each Certificate has its own set of required and elective courses, described at the links above.
 Although not required for graduation, the Certificates of Concentration are excellent preparation for the practice of law in these specialty areas.